-The Company shall reimburse Union appointees for all reasonable travel related expenses, out-of-town mileage, meals [maximum ninety dollars (\$90.00) per day], and accommodation as arranged by the Company, with receipts being required before reimbursement.
+The Company shall reimburse Union appointees for all reasonable travel related expenses, outof-town mileage, meals [maximum ninety dollars (\$90.00) per day], and accommodation as arranged by the Company, with receipts being required before reimbursement.

-The Employer shall ensure that all such training takes place pursuant to Sections 3.27(2) & (3) of the OHS Regulation ("Regulation") which states:
+The Employer shall ensure that all such training takes place pursuant to the OHS Regulation ("Regulation").